alban-gerome/adobe-analytics/duckface.md

 Now you can easily audit a page or a collection of pages by either going to the page itself or by asking your developers to provide with the evidence that they have implemented all your tracking requirements.

 The developers can now run Duckface before pushing changes live and see everything that would be tracked on the page and compare the output with the tagging guide.
-Ideally, your tagging could exist in JSON format and you could find additional scripts that would compare the JSON of your tagging guide with the JSON produced by Duckface.
+Ideally, your tagging plan could exist in JSON format and you could compare the JSON of your tagging guide with the JSON produced by Duckface.
 Unless the comparison shows a perfect match, the developers should get back to you for advice on how to fix the discrepancies.

 [Back to the table of contents](#Table-of-contents)